phyloref/jphyloref/README.md

     - You can also use the `/version` endpoint to test whether the software is working.
 It will report on the version of JPhyloRef, OWLAPI and reasoner being used.
+    - Note that no content is served at `/`; you will need to use `/version` to test that the server is running.
 - `java -jar jphyloref.jar test input.owl`: Test all the phyloreferences in `input.owl` by comparing their resolution with the expected resolution recorded in the file.